mpostol/OPC-UA-OOI/Networking/DataRepository/AzureGateway/README.md

-﻿# Azure Gateway DataRepository Implementation
+﻿# Azure Gateway DataRepository

+## Key words

+Azure, Cloud Computing, Object-Oriented Internet, OPC Unified Architecture, Reactive Networking (RxNetworking), Machine to Machine Communication, Internet of Things

 ## Preface

-This project shows an example implementation of an OPC UA PubSub to Azure gateway.
-This gateway is implemented as a composable part of the Reactive Networking Application (`RxNetworking App`).
+This project shows an example implementation of an OPC UA PubSub to Azure embedded gateway.
+It is implemented as a composable part of the Reactive Networking Application (`RxNetworking App`).
 The article  [Reactive Networking of Semantic-Data Library](../../../Networking/SemanticData/README.MD) covers a description of the architecture supporting the reactive communication design pattern.
 The `RxNetworking App` is an aggregation of `Producer` and `Consumer` entities derived from `DataRepository`.
-They must provide interconnection to real-time process data, hence they are recognized as an extension of the `DataRepository` class. `AzureGateway` part fulfills the `Consumer` role and uses out-of-band communication to push process data to the cloud.
+They must provide interconnection to real-time process data, hence they are recognized as an extension of the `DataRepository` class. `AzureGateway` part fulfills the `Consumer` role and uses out-of-band communication to push telemetry data to the cloud.

 Working through this tutorial gives you an introductory understanding of the steps required to implement the `Consumer` role of `OOI Reactive Application`.
-The `ReferenceApplication` is an example application of `Semantic-Data` reactive networking based on [OPC UA PubSub][OPC.UA.PubSub] specification.
-The document [OPC UA PubSub Main Technology Features][PubSubMTF] covers a description of selected fetuses relevant for this specification.
+The `RxNetworking` is an example application of `Semantic-Data` reactive networking based on [OPC UA PubSub][OPC.UA.PubSub] specification.
+The document [OPC UA PubSub Main Technology Features][PubSubMTF] covers a description of selected fetuses relevant to this specification.

-It is proof of the concept that out-of-band communication for OPC UA PubSub can be implemented based on the `DataRepository` concept.
-This workout will be described in the article: [OOI/Azure Interoperability](https://it-p-lodz-pl.github.io/OOI.Gateway2Azure.Article/README.html).
+This project is proof of concept that out-of-band communication for OPC UA PubSub can be implemented based on the `DataRepository` concept.
+This workout will be described in an article.
+To get the full story and your copy check out the preprint from [Research Gateway: Object-Oriented Internet - Azure Interoperability](https://www.researchgate.net/publication/346563454_Object-Oriented_Internet_-_Azure_Interoperability).
+It is a preprint for early review.
+We will consider your contribution to be applied to the final version of the article.

-### Key words

-Azure, Cloud Computing, Object-Oriented Internet, OPC Unified Architecture, Reactive Networking (RxNetworking), Machine to Machine Communication, Internet of Things
+## Conclusion

+The obtained results prove that the **embedded gateway** archetype implementation is possible based on the existing standalone framework supporting reactive interoperability atop of the M2M communication compliant with the [OPC UA PubSub standard][OPC.UA.PubSub].
+It is worth stressing that **there is no dependency on the Client/Server session-oriented relationship**.
+In contrast to the architecture described in the OPC UA Part 1 specification, the publisher/consumer roles are not tightly coupled with the **Address Space** of the OPC UA Server embedded component.
+In the proposed approach, the cloud interoperability is obtained by implementing a dedicated part employing out-of-band communication only without dependency on the OPC UA functionality.
+In contrast to the middleware concept, the gateway functionality is implemented as a part - **composable to the whole without programming skills**.
+It makes it possible to modify its functionality later after releasing the library or even deploying the application program in the production environment because the part is composed at the runtime.

+Concluding, the paper describes a proof of the concept that it is possible to integrate selected cloud services (e.g. **Azure**) with the **Cyber-physical network** interconnected as one whole atop of the OPC UA PubSub applying the proposed architecture and deployment scenario.
+It is in contrast to interconnecting cloud services with an **Address Space** exposed by a selected OPC UA server limiting the PubSub role to data exporter transferring the data out of the OPC UA ecosystem.

 ## Acknowledgment